cann-alberto/cann-alberto.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Fixed-term tenure-track assistant professor at <a href='https://www.polito.it/en'>Politecnico di Torino</a>
+subtitle: Fixed-term tenure-track assistant professor · <a href='https://www.polito.it/en'>Politecnico di Torino</a>

 profile:
   align: right